johngodley/search-regex/readme.txt

 * Entirely new rewrite of the plugin.
 Requires minimum PHP 5.6.

 == Changelog ==

+= 2.3 - 24th August 2020 =
+- Add option to set a default preset
+- Fix global replace not working in post meta
+- Fix replace value not being used in a preset

 = 2.2.1 - 22nd July 2020 =
 - Fix regular expression search having no pagination buttons